emer/axon/PVLV.md

 ## Extinction learning

-TODO:

-* Move LHbSum -> LHb.
-Have it drive HasRew on Context, with Rew = 0 -- same as no actual reward.
-This will drive ACh automatically.

-* Restore ACh modulation of VS, Amyg learning

-* finish BLAExt -- extinction

-Extinction learning is different:

-A major simplification and improvement in the axon version is that the extinction neurons receive from the OFC neurons that are activated by the corresponding acquisition neurons, thus solving the "learn from disappointment" problem in a much better way: when we are OFC-expecting a given US, and we give up on that and suck up the negative DA, then the corresponding BLA ext neurons get punished.
+The `BLAPosExtD2` extinction layer provides the "context specific override" of the acquisition learning in `BLAPosAcqD1`, which itself only unlearns very slowly if at all.
+It achieves this override in 3 different ways:

+* **Direct inhibition** of corresponding BLA Acq neurons in the same US pool.
+This is via a projection with the `BLAExtToAcq` class, and setting the `Prjn.PrjnScale.Abs` value of this projection controls the strength of this inhibition.

+* **Opposing at CeM** -- the central nucleus layer, `CeMPos`, combines excitation from Acq and inhibition from Ext, and then drives the PPTg -- so when Ext is active, CeM gets less active and PPTg can fail to drive ACh modulation of gating.

+* **VS NoGo** -- Ext projects to the ventral striatum / ventral pallidum (Vp) NoGo layer and can oppose gating directly there.

+A key challenge here is to coordinate these two layers with respect to the US expectation that is being extinguished.
+In the Leabra PVLV version a modulatory projection from Acq to Ext served this function.

+In this model, we instead leverage the OFC PT active maintenance to select the US that is being expected, as a consequence of BLA Acq triggering active maintenance gating of the specific expected US outcome, which then projects into BLA Ext.
+The learning rule for Ext is not based on a delta rule, and instead is a straightforward DA D2-modulated associative learning rule:

+* `DWt = lr * DALr * Send_prv * (CaSpkP / Max)`

+Where `DALr` is *positive* when DA is negative, due to the D2 sign reversal, and the receiving activity is normalized by the Max layer activity, because it often starts out only very weakly active.
+There is no meaningful delta here so it just keeps learning until the BLA Acq is extinguished to the point where it no longer can drive gating of OFC PT in the first place, breaking the learning cycle.

+Also, it is important that the stable `PTMaint` layer drives the BLA Ext input, not the dynamically changing `PTPred`, because BLA Ext learns at the time when the US was expected, but it must then get activated earlier at the time of CS onset to block the BLA Acq gating.

 # CeM -> PPTg -> ACh

 This pathway drives acetylcholine (ACh) release in response to *changes* in BLA activity from one trial step to the next, so that ACh can provide a phasic signal reflecting the onset of a *new* CS or US, consistent with available data about firing of neurons in the nucleus basalis and CIN (cholinergic interneurons) in the BG [(Sturgill et al., 2020)](#references).
 This ACh signal modulates activity in the BG, so gating is restricted to these time points.
 The `CeM` (central nucleus of the amygdala) provides a summary readout of the BLA activity levels, as the difference between the `Acq - Ext` activity, representing the overall CS activity strength.
 This goes to the `PPTg` (pedunculopontine tegmental nucleus) which computes a temporal derivative of its CeM input, which then drives phasic DA (dopamine, in VTA and SNc anatomically) and ACh, as described in the PVLV model [(Mollick et al., 2020)](#references).

 ## CeM

 For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
 This uses non-learning projections and mostly CeM is redundant with BLA anyway.
-This also elides the function CeL (TODO: make sure this is OK!).
+This also elides the function CeL.

 ## PPTg